celestiaorg/docs/docs/developers/blobstream-contracts.md

 nonce).
 In other words, analogously it verifies that a specific block header is included in the canonical Celestia chain.

-## Verifying Data Inclusion for Fraud Proofs
+## Verifying data inclusion for fraud proofs

 A high-level overview of how a fraud-proof based L2 would interact with Blobstream can be found in the [inclusion proofs documentation](https://github.com/celestiaorg/blobstream-contracts/blob/master/docs/inclusion-proofs.md).